 The microbial population of untreated water is very diverse and dangerous microorganisms that can cause illness or disease are usually associated with human or animal faecal matter present in wastewater and surface water sources.
-Irrigation water contaminated with pathogens has often been blamed for foodborne illness outbreaks ((Blumenthal et al., 2000).
+Irrigation water contaminated with pathogens has often been blamed for food-borne illness outbreaks ((Blumenthal et al., 2000).
 It is important to carefully manage this risk when promoting the reuse of non-potable water sources to fulfil the water demand of agricultural irrigation activities.
 The pathogens are transmitted to the public through consumption of irrigated produce, especially crops eaten raw (Blumenthal et al., 2000).
 Several studies throughout the world have demonstrated a very close relationship between the consumption of fruits and vegetables irrigated with raw wastewater and many food-borne diseases like gastroenteritis, cholera, chemical toxicity etc (Sou et al., 2011).

 Initial improvements in water quality can be achieved in many developing countries by at least the primary treatment of wastewater, particularly where wastewater is used for irrigation.
 Secondary treatment can be implemented at a reasonable cost in some areas, using methods such as waste-stabilization ponds, constructed wetlands, infiltration-percolation, and up-flow anaerobic sludge blanket reactors (Mara, 2003).
-Wastewater is increasingly being used in the agricultural sector to cope with the depletion of freshwater resources as well as water stress linked to changing climate conditions.
+Waste Stabilization pond are more suitable in area with available land and are very easy to operate and maintain at low cost (Verbya et al, 2016) Wastewater is increasingly being used in the agricultural sector to cope with the depletion of freshwater resources as well as water stress linked to changing climate conditions.
+Treating wastewater is of a high significance to reduce pollutant contamination (Siharath et al., 2023).
 As wastewater irrigation expands, research focusing on the human health risks is critical because exposure to a range of contaminants must be weighed with the benefits to food security, nutrition and livelihoods.
 (Dickin et al., 2016).
 (Abakpa et al., 2013) Conducted a study in Kano State Nigeria, which shows high-level contamination of irrigation water and irrigated vegetables as a result of point sources of effluents to the water bodies used for irrigation contributing significantly to the continuous influx of microorganisms throughout the year.
 The quality of the water and the irrigated vegetables exceeded standard microbiological limits.
 Helminthes and protozoan parasites enter the environment in feces from the intestinal tract of a wide range of domestic, wild, and companion animals used as manure for production.
 These pathogenic organisms can therefore pose a health threat to the farmers, of particular health importance is the transmission of intestinal helminths often referred to as Soil-transmitted Helminths (STHs).
 Soil-transmitted Helminthes infections are among the most common infections worldwide and affect the poorest and most deprived communities.
 They are caused by parasitic worms (Helminths) that are transmitted to people through contaminated soil.
-The main species of soil-transmitted Helminths that infect people are the roundworm (Ascaris lumbricoides), the whipworm (Trichuris trichiura), and the hookworms (Necator americanus and Ancylostoma duodenale) (Toze, 1997).
+The main species of soil-transmitted Helminths that infect people are the roundworm (Ascaris lumbricoides), the whipworm (Trichuris trichiura), and the hookworms (Necator americanus and Ancylostoma duodenale) (Toze., 1997).
 Soil-transmitted Helminths are transmitted by eggs that are passed in the feces of infected people.
 Adult worms live in the intestine where they produce thousands of eggs each day.
 In areas that lack adequate sanitation, these eggs contaminate the soil.
 People become infected with A. lumbricoides and T. trichiura by ingesting infective parasite eggs.
 This can happen in several ways.